shakao/skillmap-game-of-life/activity1.md

 When you're ready to continue, click into the instructions tab again!

-Here we see a grid of cells, colored cell is ‘alive’ and black is ‘dead’ and cells next to one another can ‘see’ each other.
+Here we see a grid of cells, colored cell is 'alive' and black is 'dead' and cells next to one another can 'see' each other.
 Observe the game to see the rich patterns evolve in time.

 ✨ Experiment by chaning the ``||Life:set initial state||`` block by clicking on grey area to produce your own intial state.